 Within Drive-time Considerations

 Drive-time buffers (isochrones) are estimates and are built on sample points.

 You may find that some routing results that return a drive time greater than the buffer are inside the buffer and that some points that have a greater drive time than the buffer are located within the buffer.
 There are two main reasons for this:

 - The drive time buffer is produced on estimates and a limited number of sample points.

 - The drive-time buffers are built using the open-source Valhalla library that is built on Open Street Maps data.
-The routing is calculated using the Google API.
+The routing is calculated using the Azure Maps API.
 They are both built on different underlying data and on different algorithms so there will be some differences in the results.